ainsleydev/website/content/guidelines/go/errors.md

 ## Using errors.Wrap

 Always use `errors.Wrap` from `github.com/pkg/errors` for adding context to errors.
-Use `fmt.Errorf` if there are more than one argument that's not an error.
+Use `fmt.Errorf` if there is more than one argument that's not an error.

-I.e. you can use `fmt.Errorf`, but only when needing to format.
+i.e. you can use `fmt.Errorf`, but only when needing to format.

 **Example:**